jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Accenture-Cyber-Threat-Intelligence-Report-2021.md

-many devices scattered throughout enterprise networks, its challenging for security professionals to keep pace with security demands.The SolarWinds and Colonial Pipeline incidents and the large\-scale disruptions and cost of ransomware operations, illustrate the growing impact of cyber threat activity on enterprise risk across all industry segments.
+many devices scattered throughout enterprise networks, its challenging for security professionals to keep pace with security demands.
+The SolarWinds and Colonial Pipeline incidents and the large\-scale disruptions and cost of ransomware operations, illustrate the growing impact of cyber threat activity on enterprise risk across all industry segments.
-This risk is increasingly difficult to control and mitigate across both IT and OT environments.22021 Cyber Threat Intelligence Report While running industrial systems is eased by virtualization in the cloud and the advance of
+This risk is increasingly difficult to control and mitigate across both IT and OT environments.
+Foreword
+2
+2021 Cyber Threat Intelligence Report
+While running industrial
+systems is eased by
+virtualization in the
+cloud and the advance of